Nigeria Spent Only N365 Per Citizen On GBV Prevention, Response - Report

 The report is to assess state governments' efforts across five core indicators: laws and policies, access to legal justice, support services, information and awareness, and budget and spending.

-She said, "On average, Nigeria spent only N365.60 on each woman or girl for GBV prevention and response in 2024.
+"On average, Nigeria spent only N365.60 on each woman or girl for GBV prevention and response in 2024," Ms Shonibare said.

 "This is a small rise from N310.89 in 2023 and N213.27 in 2022.